 The things we process in the working memory will be stored in long-term memory.
 At the same time, we utilize old knowledge from the long-term memory and combine it with the new impressions in the working memory.

 Let me give you a simple example.

-For instance, we could be reading a new word – “houseboat”.
-The visual impression of the picture we see on paper gets into the short-time memory, and the working memory is immediately put to work.
+Let’s say we are reading a new word: “houseboat.”
+The visual impression of the picture we see on paper gets into the short-term memory, and the working memory is immediately put to work.

-As a dyslexic person, there is nothing different with the different memory functions – neither the working memory, compared with people that do not have dyslexia.
+For a dyslexic person, there is nothing different about the various memory functions (including the working memory) compared to people that do not have dyslexia.

-However, the working memory is under pressure for people with dyslexia because we cannot recall any knowledge about the sounds of the letters in the long-term memory.
-We have to go and find each word.
-And remember both how they look and how they are pronounced.
+However, the working memory is under pressure in people with dyslexia because we cannot recall any knowledge about the sounds of the letters in the long-term memory.
+We have to go and find each word, as well as remember both how they look and how they are pronounced.

 And if we haven’t seen the word before, there is no help from our long-term memory.

 It does not allow for a lot of space in the working memory to understand the meaning of the text and pair it with other types of knowledge we have stored in the long-term memory.